prettyHello/TikZOverflow/README.md

 All the unit test are in the test folder, the mock are with the code.
 </p>
 <p>
-The mock are initialized through the configurations classes in the be.ac.ulb.infof307.g09.utilities package.
+The mock are initialized through the configurations classes in the utilities package.
 </p>

 # Misc